CorinaMurg/book-delivery/README.md

 Part 1: General architecture of the site
 1. Desing and develop the front page of the site:
 - header, footer, delivery info, list of books with title, author and price info
+- shopping cart feature that allows customers to add books to their cart
-- a modal for the shopping cart with adding/removing books to the cart, checkout form, form validation, saving cart data to Firebase
+- a modal for the shopping cart with checkout form, form validation, saving cart data to Firebase.
+It also features buttons for adjusting the quantity for each book.
 2. Create the Firebase backend:
 - Realtime Database for the json object containing all the books (right now only 8 books are being displayed)
 - Storage for the book covers
-3. Responsiveness
+3. Responsive design
-4. Accessibility
+4. Accessibility features (caveat: not available yet for cart modal)
+5. Deployed to Netlify

+Possible Improvements:
+- change font style + letter spacing
+- local storage for cart (until user account feature is added)
+- change style of cart
+- a11y for cart/modal
+- add icon to footer

 Part 2: Add search + filter features